 A good therapist will gently challenge your delusions and encourage you to take responsibility for your emotions as well as your life situation.
 Also, because of the harm that narcissistic abuse does to your self-esteem, you may lose heart when you least expect it.
 Narcissistic abuse creates a set of beliefs and patterns which perpetuate long after the narcissist is gone.
 That visit to the therapist’s office can be an excellent way to reset and get you back on track.

 Stop, breathe deeply and focus on your body.
 Make a practice of this.
 Focus on your sensations and emotions.
 Your mind will fight for your attention, but if you have the perseverance and courage to move past your distracting thoughts, you can find a space of abundant peace.
 Meditation can help you find it.
 With meditation, there is no goal; the means is the end.
 This paradox takes a while to grasp, but once meditation becomes a habit, the picture becomes clearer.
 There is a distinct separation between you and your mind.
 Meditation is the practice of opening the gap so you can witness the True Self.
 The mind is the realm of the narcissist, and if you are heavily identified with it, you become much more vulnerable to manipulation.
 By practising mindfulness, you increase awareness, and by increasing awareness, you gain a powerful tool for your healing and recovery.

-4. Know the obstacles to recovery from narcissistic abuse
+3. Know the obstacles to narcissistic abuse recovery

 It helps to know some of the obstacles which you will face when recovering from narcissistic abuse.
 By being aware of them, you can make them conscious.
 When they come up, you can learn to witness them while continuing to move forward.
 Obstacles are conditioned patterns in our mind.
 When we refuse to engage them, they gradually lose power over us.